Lexus: Marketing

 Industry observers have attributed Lexus' early marketing successes to higher levels of perceived quality and lower prices than competitors, which have enabled the marque to attract customers upgrading from mass-market cars.
 A reputation for dependability, bolstered by reliability surveys, also became a primary factor in attracting new customers from rival premium makes.
 Lexus has since grown to command higher price premiums than rival Japanese makes, with new models further increasing in price and reaching the more than $100,000 ultra-luxury category long dominated by rival European marques.

 Automotive analysts have also noted Lexus' relative newcomer status as a marketing challenge for the brand, although some have debated the requirement of a long history.
 European rivals have marketed their decades of heritage and pedigree, whereas Lexus' reputation rests primarily upon its perceived quality and shared history with parent company Toyota.
 Several analysts have stated that Lexus will have to develop its own heritage over time by highlighting technological innovations and producing substantial products.

 Lexus' marketing efforts have extended to sporting and charity event sponsorships, including the U.S. Open tennis Grand Slam event from 2005 to 2009, and the United States Golf Association's U.S. Open, U.S. Women's Open, U.S. Senior Open, and U.S. Amateur tournaments since 2007.
 Lexus has organized an annual Champions for Charity golf series in the U.S. since 1989.
 Endorsement contracts have also been signed with professional athletes Hideki Matsuyama, Andy Roddick, Annika Sörenstam, and Peter Jacobsen.

 Since 2008, Lexus has run the video website L Studio.
 Shows on L Studio include Web Therapy.

 Lexus unveiled its new "Experience Amazing" tagline in the U.S. in a 60-second advertisement at the February 2017 Super Bowl LI.
 The new tagline replaced Lexus's previous slogans, "Amazing in Motion" and "The Pursuit of Perfection".

 On 30 March 2018, Lexus premiered a fake partnership with 23 and Me during a spot on Saturday Night Live, for a pretend program that allows buyers to customize vehicles based on their DNA, as an April Fool's Day joke.

+Lexus has renewed its sponsorship of the Esports Awards on 23 October 2024.
+As part of the partnership, Lexus will present awards for "Esports Content Creator of the Year" and "Esports Organization of Year" during the second half of the awards ceremony, which will take place in November 2024.
+The first half of the awards was presented in July 2024 during the Esports World Cup in Riyadh, Saudi Arabia.
+Financial terms of this continued partnership were not disclosed.